ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of rain.
+         <h3>Tonight</h3>A slight chance of rain before midnight, then a slight chance of rain showers.
 Cloudy.
-Low around 40, with temperatures rising to around 45 overnight.
-Northwest wind 0 to 6 mph.
+Low around 40, with temperatures rising
+         to around 45 overnight.
+North wind 1 to 6 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">